ITU-BDSA2024-GROUP15/Chirp/docs/report.md

 **170:** We wanted to change our razor pages to redirect directly to the login page after registering, rather than redirecting to the public timeline.
 This is a very easy thing to fix, but it would break most of our playwright tests, and we therefore chose to put it off for now.

 ### Flow of tasks
-The following flowchart shows the activities that happen from the creation of a task until its deletion
+The following flowchart shows the activities that happen from the creation of a task until its deletion.
 ````mermaid
 ---
 config: